cibernox/cibernox.github.io/source/_posts/2014-09-28-why-i-believe-that-ember-cli-is-a-game-changer.markdown

 a place to each piece of your app in a way that all projects shared the same common foundation.

-When that happened, suddenly share and reuse libraries, not among some of your own projects but with projects of pleople you don't even know, was simplified masively.
-Gems that extended rails with al sort of funcionalities expanded like mushrooms in autumn.
+When that happened, suddenly share and reuse libraries, not among some of your own projects but with projects of people you don't even know, was simplified massively.
+Gems that extended rails with al sort of functionalities expanded like mushrooms in autumn.
 Authentication, logging, state managers, middlewares...you name it.
 All of them working out-of-the-box with rails, with maybe just a few config lines.
 Compared with all the time and effort used to require to integrate properly in your *[put-your-favourite-old-technology-here]* project,